ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

 .. note::

-  **First step omitted**
+  The **first step is omitted**!
 FLEXTRA cannot start the computations from the very first available date and time.
 So we could not start from 2012-01-11 00 UTC (the first available date and time in our data) but had to use the next available step (3h).

 The last step is to define the starting point parameters: